scrapy/scrapy/docs/topics/settings.rst

 Default: ``None``

-Full path of a specific Twisted reactor, for instance :class:`twisted.internet.asyncioreactor.AsyncioSelectorReactor`.
+Full path of a given Twisted reactor, for instance:
+:class:`twisted.internet.asyncioreactor.AsyncioSelectorReactor`.

-Scrapy will install this reactor if no other is installed yet, such as when using the ``scrapy`` program or the :class:`~scrapy.crawler.CrawlerProcess` class.
+Scrapy will install this reactor if no other is installed yet, such as when the ``scrapy`` CLI program is invoked or when using the :class:`~scrapy.crawler.CrawlerProcess` class.
 If you are using the :class:`~scrapy.crawler.CrawlerRunner` class, you need to install the correct reactor manually.
 An exception will be raised if the installation fails.

 The default value for this option is currently ``None``, which means that Scrapy will not attempt to install any specific reactor, and the default one defined by